danthegoodman1/ProductionReadyPostgres/README.md

 ### Backup

-[walg](https://github.com/wal-g/wal-g) is used for backup and restore.
+[wal-g](https://github.com/wal-g/wal-g) is used for backup and restore.
 You can choose what ever S3 provider you want, but I like to use either Cloudflare R2 (slower, cheaper) or Backblaze B2 when I'm not using a specific platform.
 If I was on DigitalOcean I'd just use spaces, or on AWS I'd just use S3.

-Since walg doesn't have an official docker image, we make one on the fly.
+Since wal-g doesn't have an official docker image, we make one on the fly.

 You need to configure the S3 credentials for walg to be able to backup and restore.